vaish06navi/Netflix-Dashboard/README.md

 # Netflix Customer Analysis Dashboard Using Tableau
-This project focuses on creating a dashboard using Tableau to analyze and visualize various aspects of Netflix content.
-The objective of this project is to provide insights into the distribution of movies and TV shows, explore trends over the years, analyze content by country and genre, and examine ratings, descriptions, durations, and other attributes.
-The dashboard aims to provide an interactive and visually appealing representation of Netflix data.
+This project centers on crafting a dashboard using Tableau to delve into the analysis and visualization of diverse facets of Netflix content.
+The aim is to offer insights into the distribution of movies and TV shows, track trends over time, dissect content by country and genre, and scrutinize ratings, descriptions, durations, and other attributes.
+The dashboard strives to deliver an interactive and visually captivating portrayal of Netflix data.

 # Table of Contents
 - Description